LemmyNet/lemmy-ansible/README.md

 ## Upgrading

-- Run `git pull`
+Since version `1.1.0` we no longer default to using `main` but use tags to make sure deployments are versioned.
-- Check out the [Lemmy Releases Changelog](https://github.com/LemmyNet/lemmy/blob/main/RELEASES.md) to see if there are any config changes with the releases since your last.
+With every new release all migration steps shall be written below so make sure you check out the [Lemmy Releases Changelog](https://github.com/LemmyNet/lemmy/blob/main/RELEASES.md) to see if there are any config changes with the releases since your last.

+### Upgrading to 1.2.0 (Lemmy 0.18.5)

+Major changes:

+- All variables are not under a singular file so you will not need to modify anything: `inventory/host_vars/{{ domain }}/vars.yml`
+- `--become` is now optional instead of forced on

+#### Steps

+- Run `git pull && git checkout 1.2.0`
 - When upgrading from older versions of these playbooks, you will need to do the following:
   - Rename `inventory/host_vars/{{ domain }}/passwords/postgres` file to `inventory/host_vars/{{ domain }}/passwords/postgres.psk`
   - Copy the `examples/vars.yml` file to `inventory/host_vars/{{ domain }}/vars.yml`
+  - Edit your variables as desired
-- Run `ansible-playbook -i inventory/hosts lemmy.yml --become`
+- Run your regular deployment.
+Example: `ansible-playbook -i inventory/hosts lemmy.yml --become`

+### Upgrading to 1.1.0 (Lemmy 0.18.3)

+- No major changes should be required

 ## Migrating your existing install to use this deploy